-Microsoft Dynamics CRM multiple-server deployment
+Microsoft Dynamics 365 multiple-server deployment

-Server roles let you increase flexibility and scalability of the Microsoft Dynamics CRM deployment.
-Note that all server roles must be running and available on the network to provide a fully functioning Microsoft Dynamics CRM system.
+Server roles let you increase flexibility and scalability of the Microsoft Dynamics 365 deployment.
+Note that all server roles must be running and available on the network to provide a fully functioning Microsoft Dynamics 365 system.

-© 2013 Microsoft Corporation.
+© 2016 Microsoft.
 All rights reserved.
 Copyright